Advertisement

 The council rewarded programs that are inclusive, accessible and celebrate the spirit of the Waltham community.
 The WCC grants will fund a diverse range of initiatives to engage residents of all backgrounds and ages.

-Many of the grants issued this year support popular annual events such as Waltham RiverBeat, Watch City Steampunk Festival, Concerts on the Common and Farm Day.
+Many of the grants issued this year support community events such as Waltham RiverBeat, Watch City Steampunk Festival, Concerts on the Common and Farm Day.

 Others are for fun projects such as Puppet Pen Pals for the Whittemore Elementary School and Hip-Hop Chair Dance for Seniors.